-No matter which political party takes the White House, history has shown that over the long-term, the markets and your investments generally don’t take sides, even when it comes to an election.
+History has shown that over the long term, the markets and your investments generally don’t take sides, even when it comes to an election.

 If you’ve set up a goal in your Betterment account, your portfolio is designed to weather market volatility—before, during, and after the election.